google/WebFundamentals/src/content/en/fundamentals/accessibility/05-styling/styling-three.md

 A minimum recommended touch target size is around 48px on a site with a properly set mobile viewport.
 For example, while an icon may only have a width and height of 24px, you can use additional padding to bring the tap target size up to 48px.
 The 48x48 pixel area corresponds to around 9mm, which is about the size of a person's finger pad area.
 Touch targets should also be spaced about 32 pixels apart, both horizontally and vertically, so that a user's finger pressing on one tap target does not inadvertently touch another tap target.

->See the Google article [Size Tap Targets Appropriately](https://developers.google.com/speed/docs/insights/SizeTapTargetsAppropriately?hl=en) for more information.
+>See the Google article <a href="https://developers.google.com/speed/docs/insights/SizeTapTargetsAppropriately?hl=en" target="_blank">Size Tap Targets Appropriately</a> for more information.